DENTURE CARE INSTRUCTIONS AND TIPS

 - Use a denture cleanser.
 (Conventional toothpaste, bleach, vinegar and soap are not designed for denture cleaning and could, in some cases, cause damage.
 Scratched dentures will harbor unsightly plaque bacteria, causing denture odor.
 Harsh products like bleach may even turn the pink parts of your dentures white.)

 - Moisten a denture brush (not a soft-bristle toothbrush) to clean all surfaces of your denture gently.
 Brushing too hard can damage any plastic or metal parts.
+Consider switching to an electric toothbrush like the Oral-B iO9, it features a Smart Pressure Sensor and Gentle Care Brush Heads to better remove plaque and protect your gumline.
 Rinse and brush in clean, warm water.

 - Brush your gums, tongue and natural teeth with a fluoride toothpaste before reinserting your dentures.
 This will help remove plaque from your teeth, stimulate circulation in your mouth and help maintain good oral health.

-- Rinse with a mouthwash after brushing to give your mouth a refreshed feeling.
+- Rinse with a mouthwash like the Oral-B Mouth Sore Special Care Rinse after brushing to give your mouth a refreshed feeling and provide relief from denture irritations.

 How to Remove Dentures